Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Access AI

+Database-based spectrum sharing is of the important solutions for wireless IoT communications \cite{404}.
+In fact, the spectrum sharing policies of a spectrum can be aggregated as a database so that the SUs can refer for avoiding spectrum interference with primary users, especially in the primary exclusive region (PER).
+Therefore, updating the PER once spectrum interference occurs is necessary to make sure that the smooth spectrum exchange is ensured.
+To do that, a supervised learning algorithm is derived to update the PER and learn a sharing policy over time for allocating optimally spectrum over the network, aiming to increase the efficiency of spectrum usage among users.
 To support spectrum sharing in vehicular networks, the work in \cite{405} considers a multi-agent RL scheme where multiple vehicle-to-vehicle (V2V) links reuse the frequency spectrum occupied by vehicle-to-infrastructure (V2I) links.
 Here, the V2V links interconnect neighbouring vehicles, while the V2I network links each vehicle to the nearby BS.
 The process of spectrum sharing among V2V links and V2I connections is formulated as a multi-agent problem with respect to spectrum sub-band selection.
 The key objective is to optimize the capability of V2I links for high bandwidth content delivery, which is enabled by a reward design and centralized learning procedure.
 Then, a multi-agent deep RL is proposed where each V2V link acts as an agent to learn from the vehicular environment for gaining high spectrum usage.
 The implementation results indicate the advantage of the learning approach in terms of better system capacity of V2I links and enhanced load delivery rate of V2V links with spectrum savings.

-\subsubsection{Data offloading}
+\subsubsection{Data Offloading}

 In this sub-section, we discuss the roles of AI in supporting data offloading.